Do what you can today to make a better tomorrow!

 Epilepsy is a complex and sometimes debilitating condition with physical and a psychological effects.
 Most epileptics suffer in silence while friends and family are concerned with their physical well being.
 In most patients there is a lack of self confidence which can lead to depression or even increase the number of epileptic episodes.
 The main focus of Carpe Diem is to help improve the mental state of a child facing the countless issues and fears associated with epilepsy.
-My goal is to set up an engaging and creative night out for children growing up with epilepsy.
+My goal is to set up an engaging and creative night out for children and adolescents growing up with epilepsy.
 A stress free fun night of entertainment, learning from professional artists and creating art with peers.

 If you can empower a child to believe in the power of themselves you can help reduce the number of seizures as well as let a child live up to their true potential.